Clyde steamer

-The Clyde steamer is the collective term for several passenger services that existed on the River Clyde in Scotland, running from Glasgow downstream to Rothesay and other towns, a journey known as going doon the watter.
+Clyde steamers were passenger services that existed on the River Clyde in Scotland, running from Glasgow downstream to Rothesay and other towns, a journey known as going doon the watter.

 The era of the Clyde steamer began in August 1812 with the very first successful commercial steamboat service in Europe, when Henry Bell's began a passenger service on the River Clyde between Glasgow and Greenock.
 The Comet undertook her official trial run on 6 August 1812.
 Henry Bell himself was on board, along with John Robertson, maker of Comets engine, and William McKenzie, formerly a schoolmaster in Helensburgh, acting as skipper.
 According to the Glasgow Courier newspaper two days later, the journey was completed in three-and-a-half hours.
 After this success, other operators sprang up in competition, and the Firth of Clyde became immensely popular with holidaymakers.
 By 1900 there were over three hundred Clyde steamers operating, and the industry was still in full swing by the early 1960s.
 Then, competition from new forms of holiday travel brought the era almost to a close, but continues to provide excursions.

-From the outset, steamboat services were aimed at holidaymakers, with a stop at Helensburgh bringing passengers to Bell's Baths Hotel.
+From the outset, steamboat services were aimed at holidaymakers, with a connection to Helensburgh bringing passengers to Bell's Baths Hotel.
 Within ten years, there were nearly fifty steamers on the Firth of Clyde, sailing as far as Largs, Campbeltown and Inveraray, and the Glasgow Magistrates had introduced a five-pound fine for services running late to prevent "the Masters of Steam Boats, from improper competition and rivalship, postponing their departure for considerable and uncertain periods, after the times they had previously intimated to the Public".
 Steamer services were also introduced onto the inland lochs, with the Marion appearing on Loch Lomond in 1816.

 With the Industrial Revolution and rapid industrialisation and population growth of 19th-century Glasgow, great numbers were eager to be released from the grimy city on Fast Days, and during the annual Glasgow Fair week they went on a cruise down the Clyde to clean, unspoilt scenery.
 Tiny villages, perhaps with a stone jetty, soon became resorts with wooden piers and villas, hotels and public houses.
 Local residents would let out rooms, and boarding houses developed.
 Established towns like Dunoon and Rothesay, on the Isle of Bute, became major resorts.
 The wealthy built sandstone villas at places like Kilcreggan, Blairmore and Innellan, to which they could commute daily, or weekly, during the summer.